 Sick of boring bowls of oatmeal?
 Me too!
-This guide on how to make oatmeal shows you step by step how to make the perfect bowl and customize it to your own needs.
+This guide on how to make oatmeal shows you step by step how to make the perfect bowl and customize it to your own needs and preferences.

-Oatmeal might be one of the most basic breakfasts, but it’s also one of the most versatile!
+Oatmeal might be one of the most basic breakfasts (but also one of my favorites aside from bagels), but it’s also one of the most versatile!
 There are so many ways to cook and flavor oats so you’ll never get bored and can eat it every day!

 Even if you don’t know how to make oatmeal, you’ll be a pro by the end of this post.
 It’s one of the easiest grains to cook since you basically just have to throw everything in a pot and call it a day!